clayne/ce-plugin-nameless/README.md

 # Cheat Engine - Plugin
 ## Nameless

-This is a simple plugin to help bypass simple anti-cheat window title detections.
+This is a simple plugin to help bypass anti-cheat window title detection methods.

 ## Building Environment